Kenwood, California

-Kenwood is an unincorporated community and census-designated place (CDP) in Sonoma County, California, located on Sonoma Highway (State Route 12) between the cities of Santa Rosa and Sonoma.
+Kenwood is an unincorporated community and census-designated place (CDP) in Sonoma County, California, United States, located on Sonoma Highway (State Route 12) between the cities of Santa Rosa and Sonoma.
 It lies east of Sonoma Creek in the upper part of Sonoma Valley, a region sometimes called the Valley of the Moon.
 Bennett Mountain lies west of the town, and Sugarloaf Ridge to the northeast.
 The population was 852 at the 2020 census.

 Kenwood is considered part of the Wine Country.
 Viticulturally, it lies in the Sonoma Valley AVA.
 The Kenwood area is known for vineyards and wineries, restaurants, and a European-style resort.
 An area landmark is the Kunde Estate Winery on Sonoma Highway, which was first planted in 1879.